 Rule 11.
-Threats or Actions of Assault on Adults - Physical Assault or Physical Harm to School Employees and Other Adults (003 RO) - Students shall not cause or attempt to cause physical or bodily harm to principals, assistant principals, teachers, substitute teachers, student teachers, instructional assistants, coaches, advisors, counselors, media specialists, bus drivers or monitors, or other adults at any time while a student is at school in any school building and on any school premises, attending school-sponsored activities, on or about any school-owned or operated vehicle, off school property at any school-sponsored or school approved activity or function or during any period of time when students are subject to the authority of school personnel, and at any time when the student's behavior has a direct and immediate effect on maintaining order and discipline and protecting safety and welfare of students and staff.
-If a teacher is assaulted or injured by a student and as a result the student is long-term suspended or reassigned to alternative education services, the student shall not be returned to that teacher's classroom unless the teacher consents.
+Communicating Threats - Students shall not, through written, oral, or electronic communication, threaten or attempt to cause harm to other students at any time while a student is at school, in any school building, and on any school premises, attending school-sponsored activities, on or about any school-owned or operated vehicle, off school property, at any school-sponsored or school approved activity or function, or during any period of time when students are subject to the authority of school personnel and at any time when the student's behavior has a direct and immediate effect on maintaining order and discipline and protecting safety and welfare of students and staff.